puutaro/CommandClick/md/developer/js_interface/JsCsv/readM.md

 ## Result

-Read csv or tsv instance with tag, also header
+Save csv or tsv instance with tag, also header  from string

 ex1)